Shares of HNA affiliates rally after report of China bailout plan

 Air China and China Eastern did not immediately respond to requests for comment.
 China Southern declined to comment.

-Shares in Hainan Airlines, HNA Innovation and HNA Investment Group rose by their 10% daily limit after the news report of the planned takeover.
+Shares in Hainan Airlines, HNA Innovation (600555.SS) and HNA Investment Group (000616.SZ) rose by their 10% daily limit after the news report of the planned takeover.

-HNA Group was once one of China’s most aggressive dealmaking firms, spending $50 billion on acquisitions that included stakes in Deutsche Bank and Hilton Worldwide, and prime property in New York, Sydney and San Francisco.
+HNA Group was once one of China’s most aggressive dealmaking firms, spending $50 billion on acquisitions that included stakes in Deutsche Bank (DBKGn.DE) and Hilton Worldwide (HLT.N), and prime property in New York, Sydney and San Francisco.

 Its total borrowings were 706.7 billion yuan ($100.6 billion) as of the end of June, data filed to the government shows.